 CHRC also houses the collections of the American Catholic Historical Society of Philadelphia, as well as some records from St. Charles Borromeo Seminary.
 ACHS records include printed, visual, and ephemeral materials that document institutions, associations, societies, religious orders, and parishes located within the Archdiocese as well as those of other dioceses located in the Mid-Atlantic region.
 The ACHS collection also includes 19th and 20th- century Catholic newspapers, journals, and pamphlets published throughout the United States, as well as the manuscripts of prominent Catholic clergy and laity.
 Other published materials in the collection include catechisms, devotional works, liturgical books, and sacred music.

 CHRC’s image collection contains photographs and other visual materials documenting Catholic clergy, laity, and institutions of the Archdiocese.
 Two notable collections include the Packard and Butler Lithograph Collection as well as the Robert and Theresa Halvey Photograph Collection.
 The latter collection includes 100,000 photographs (including negatives) that Robert Halvey took for the Catholic Standard & Times, the official Archdiocesan newspaper from 1935 to 1999, as well as photographs for Catholic institutions that Halvey took as a freelance photographer.

-The Museum is largely comprised of Catholic artifacts, and includes the Cardinal Krol Memorabilia Collection.
+The object collection is largely comprised of Catholic artifacts, and includes the Cardinal Krol Memorabilia Collection.